kmackay/emk/docs/manual.md

             on Windows).
 If set to "html", the log output will be marked up with &lt;div> and &lt;span> tags that can then be styled using CSS.
 If set to "passthrough", the style metadata will be output directly (useful if emk is calling itself as a subprocess).
 The default value is "console".
+ * trace -- Specify a set of targets to trace for debugging purposes.
+The trace for each target will be printed once the build is complete.
+            The targets are specified as a list of comma-separated paths, which may be relative to the current directory or absolute.
+            Build and project directory placeholders will be replaced based on the current directory.
+ * trace_unchanged -- If set to "yes", the tracer will trace through targets that were not modified as well.
+The default value is "no".

 Note that you can pass in other options that may be interpreted by the various config files.